We strive to be active members of our local community.

-I am a steward of our local eco-system, the parks & places where nature lives.
+We are stewards of our local eco-system, the parks & places where nature lives.

 At Sprouting Knowledge we follow Forest Schools Ethos & Principles

 We are guided and inspired by the wisdom of listening deeply to our hearts and intuition.
 The beauty of working in nature is that it allows us the time and space to hear those messages, reflect and take action.

 a culturally significant area to our local First Nation.

 Sprouting Knowledge is dedicated to providing rich playful opportunities for children and their families to connect to nature.
-I strive to build relationships that support and nurture our development as human beings through play, observation, reflection and stewardship.
+We strive to build relationships that support and nurture our development as human beings through play, observation, reflection and stewardship.

-I seek to be an organization that inspires families to connect more deeply to the natural world and thus care for it as they would their children.
+We seek to be an organization that inspires families to connect more deeply to the natural world and thus care for it as they would their children.

 “Unless we are willing to encourage our children to reconnect with and appreciate the natural world, we can’t expect them to help protect and care for it.”~ David Suzuki